Interview Questions159

 The growth of passive investing is the most direct cause of fee compression.
 When an investor can access the S&P 500 for 3 basis points through an index fund, the burden of proof shifts to active managers to justify fees 10-30x higher.
 This competitive dynamic has forced active managers to reduce fees to remain competitive, even though fee reductions erode their margin structure.

 The numbers are stark: passive strategies now represent 39% of global AUM (up 6.1% from the prior year), and the share continues to grow.
-In the US, passive equity fund AUM surpassed active equity fund AUM in 2024 for the first time in history.
+In the US, passive fund AUM surpassed active fund AUM across all asset classes combined in 2024 for the first time in history (passive equity had already exceeded active equity in prior years).
 Firms dependent on active equity mutual funds have experienced persistent structural outflows as clients rotate to lower-cost passive strategies and newer tax-efficient wrappers like ETFs and separately managed accounts (SMAs).

 Institutional Bargaining Power